fullset/CleanCode/README.md

 # CleanCode
 There are the examples from Clean Code book by Robert C. Martin.
-These are for understanding and illustrating how its works.
+These are for understanding and illustrating how its work.